You may have heard rumours that you’ll have to change your whole business telephone system once the NBN arrives in your area.

 However it’s worth considering how much it will cost for a qualified phone technician to install the converter.

-If your phone system is more than five years old, the money may be better spent upgrading to an NBN-ready phone system.
+If your current business phone system is more than five years old, the money may be better spent upgrading to an NBN ready business phone system.

 Need more help?